vinsidious/gac/ROADMAP.md

 - Improved one-liner commit consistency with the same style conventions as regular messages
 - Improved error handling for git stash operations
 - Added full support for local Ollama models with direct API integration
+- Improved prompt display formatting with dynamic "=" underline
+- Added visual indicator for LLM prompt creation with emoji and blue info message